LNnT is one of the most abundant neutral core HMO in human milk1.

 Our HMOs are available in different forms including powders and tablets.
-Continue reading below to learn more about the exciting clinical and preclinical data for infants and children, or click "Get Started" to talk with us about your product today.
+Continue reading below to learn more about the exciting clinical and preclinical data for infants and children, or click Partner with us to talk with us about your product today.

 Clinical studies suggest a relationship between HMOs and some immune outcomes in infants.
 Emerging science suggest that specific HMOs at the correct level of supplementation may help to reduce the risk of certain infections in infants consuming infant formula and in infants who are breastfed.

 A clinical trial supplementing LNnT plus 2’FL in infant formula was reported to help support the immune system of infants.
 The results included a reduction in the incidence of certain (parent-reported) infections and illnesses.
 Also reported were significantly fewer lower respiratory tract infections; and a significant reduction in the use of anti-fever medication, and antibiotic use during the first 12 months of life2.

 HMO reserch (preclinical and clinical data) report that HMOs may help to stimulate the growth of beneficial bacteria, which are believed to be important for development of the microbiota and gut health in infants.

 A clinical trial of infant formula supplemented with LNnT and 2’FL reported an increase in the population of bifidobacteria and an infant fecal microbiota more closely resembling that of a breast fed infant.
 Moreover the LNnT and 2’FL supplemented group was also reported to bring the intestinal microbiota of those infants born by C-section closer to that observed in infants born vaginally from the control group3.
 At 2 months of age significantly softer stools were reported in the 2’FL+ LNnT group2.